How to Open a Bakery in California

 Step 8: Fund your California bakery

 Securing funding for your bakery may be necessary to cover startup costs, equipment purchases, and other essential expenses.
-Explore various funding options such as small business loans, working capital loans, crowdfunding, personal savings, or small business grants
+Explore various where to get money to start a business such as small business loans, working capital loans, crowdfunding, personal savings, or small business government grants

 Keep in mind that these financial decisions can impact your liability protections, as many banks require personal guarantees for loans.
 You might also decide to bring in a partner, which will require you to collaborate, write an operating agreement or partnership agreement, and more.